kanisterio/kanister/docs/templates.rst

   # Access the RepositoryServer service name
   "{{ .RepositoryServer.ServerInfo.ServiceName }}"

-The currently supported RepositoryServer template is based on the following definitions
+The currently supported RepositoryServer template is based on the following definitions:

 .. code-block:: go
   :linenos: